preraulab/DYNAM-O/README.md

 - 'percent': %SO-power.
 SO-power is scaled between 1st and 99th percentile of artifact free data during sleep (non-wake) times.
 This this only appropriate for within-night comparisons or when it is known all subjects reach the same stage of sleep.
 - 'proportional': The ratio of slow to total SO-power.

-To change this, comment in/out the appropriate line.
+To change this, change `SOpower_norm_method` to the appropriate value.

 ``` matlab
 %Normalization setting for computing SO-power histogram: